chazeon/notes/docs/notes/software/install-quantum-espresso-via-conda.md

   - qe
 ```

-And construct the environment at `./env` from the `environment.yml` by
+In your terminal, go to the directory that contains the `environment.yml` file, and construct the conda environment based on the `environment.yml` file to the `./env` subdirectory by

 ```bash
 conda env create \